" alt="">

 Our expert legal team answer your questions about making a Sepsis Negligence Claim

-A claim for sepsis negligence must be made within three years of the date you become aware of this affecting you.
+A sepsis negligence claim must be made within three years of the date you become aware that it is affecting you.
 For claims relating to children under the age of 18, the time limit for bringing a claim forward will not begin until their 18th birthday and will run for three years.
 If a claim is being made on behalf of someone without mental capacity, there can be no time limit.

 In cases of medical negligence related to sepsis, the fault may lie with healthcare providers if they fail to recognise the signs of sepsis, delay treatment, or administer improper care.
 This could include failure to monitor patients at risk, misdiagnosis, or not providing timely antibiotics and other critical treatments.
 Each case depends on the specific circumstances and actions taken by medical professionals.